knutin/bisect/README.md

 pipelined request to fetch multiple keys.
 Redis stores 1 million keys in 100 MB.

-However, I was curious to see how far I could push Erlang in solving this problem.
+However, I was curious to see if I could improve on this setup.
 For now the system will answer around 1000 concurrent requests, where each request will look up 200 keys on average and 1000 keys in the worst case.
 The cache will be updated a few hundred times per second.
-A shared memory architecture would be perfect for this.
+A shared memory architecture would be the perfect tool for this task, but I wanted to see how far I could push Erlang.

 At first I tried using ETS, but some quick math showed that it would not be feasible as the memory usage was too high (6 words + size of